 deductions and offsets you are entitled to.
 You can use the ATO's

-comprehensive tax calculator to give
+income tax calculator to give you an

-you an idea of what to expect before you lodge.
+idea of what to expect before you lodge.

 Understanding how your income is taxed will help

 you to make better decisions about your money.